Warsaw: Famous people

 Tamara de Lempicka was a famous artist born in Warsaw.
 She was born Maria Górska in Warsaw to wealthy parents and in 1916 married a Polish lawyer Tadeusz Łempicki.
 Better than anyone else she represented the art deco style in painting and art.
+Another notable artist born in the city was Wojciech Fangor.
+He was associated with Op art and Color field movements and recognized as a key figure in the history of Polish postwar abstract art.
+Nathan Alterman, the Israeli poet, was born in Warsaw.

-Nathan Alterman, the Israeli poet, was born in Warsaw, as was Moshe Vilenski, the Israeli composer, lyricist, and pianist, who studied music at the Warsaw Conservatory.
-Russian Jewish poet and essayist Osip Mandelstam, one of the foremost members of the Acmeist school of poetry was born in Warsaw while it was part of the Russian Empire.
-Other notables include Samuel Goldwyn, the founder of Goldwyn Pictures, mathematician Benoit Mandelbrot, physicist Joseph Rotblat, biochemist Casimir Funk, and Moshe Prywes, an Israeli physician who was the first President of Ben-Gurion University of the Negev.
+Other notable individuals from Warsaw include Samuel Goldwyn, the founder of Goldwyn Pictures, mathematician Benoit Mandelbrot, physicist Joseph Rotblat, biochemist Casimir Funk, Moshe Prywes, an Israeli physician who was the first President of Ben-Gurion University of the Negev, and I. L. Peretz, one of the three founding fathers of modern Yiddish literature.
 Warsaw was the beloved city of Isaac Bashevis Singer, which he described in many of his novels: "Warsaw has just now been destroyed.
 No one will ever see the Warsaw I knew.
 Let me just write about it.
 Let this Warsaw not disappear forever", he wrote.
-Notable sportspeople born in Warsaw include footballer Robert Lewandowski and tennis player Iga Świątek.
+Notable sportspeople born in Warsaw include footballers Robert Lewandowski and Wojciech Szczęsny as well as tennis player Iga Świątek.